Donders-Institute/bidscoin/docs/installation.rst

 The `xhost +` command allows Apptainer to open a graphical display on your computer and normally needs to be run once before launching a GUI application, i.e. is needed for running the bidseditor.

-If your data doesn't reside in your home folder, then you need to add a ``--bind <host_dir>:<container_dir>`` Apptainer argument which maps a folder from the host system to a folder inside the Apptainer container.
-So if yuor data is in ``/myproject/raw``, you run:
+If your data does not reside in your home folder, then you need to add a ``--bind <host_dir>:<container_dir>`` Apptainer argument which maps a folder from the host system to a folder inside the Apptainer container.
+So if your data is in ``/myproject/raw``, you run:

 .. code-block:: console